- New Annex

 To be considered for the environmental engineering and science graduate program, applicants must have an undergraduate degree in either engineering or science.
 Individuals with undergraduate degrees in science must have a major in one of the physical, chemical, biological or mathematical sciences.

 The Graduate Record Examination (GRE) must be taken prior to admission to this program.
-Environmental applicants are expected to have a total aptitude score of at least 1100 (301 using new GRE scoring) with a minimum verbal score of 400 (146 using new GRE scoring), a minimum quantitative score of 600 (148 using new GRE scoring), and a minimum analytical writing score of 3.5.
+Environmental applicants are expected to have a combined verbal and quantitative score of at least 301.
 Students whose native language is not English must also take the TOEFL exam prior to admission.
-Expected minimum TOEFL scores are 95 for the internet-based exam, 240 for the computer-based exam, or 587 for the paper-based exam.
+Expected minimum TOEFL scores are 95 for the internet-based exam or 587 for the paper-based exam.

 We encourage students with undergraduate science degrees to apply to our EES graduate program.
 There are two options for those with an undergraduate science degree.
 The first is to have your sub-track designation as Environmental Science and the second is to have your sub-track designation Environmental Engineering.
 The primary difference is that the Environmental Engineering degree requires completion of several additional undergraduate engineering courses (which may be taken pass/fail).
 See additional information in the description of the EES MS/Ph.D requirements.